General Policies & Requirements

 Interrupted Full-Time Training

 ABIM approval must be obtained before initiating an interrupted training plan.
 Interrupted full-time training is acceptable, provided that no period of full-time training is less than one month.
 In any 12-month period, at least six months should be spent in training.
-Patient care responsibilities should be maintained in a continuity clinic during the non-training component of the year at a minimum of one-half day per week.
+During training periods, patient care responsibilities should be maintained in a continuity clinic consistent with ACGME program requirements for the discipline.
 Part-time training, whether or not continuous, is not acceptable.Top

-Candidates for certification and Maintenance of Certification agree that their professional qualifications, including their moral and ethical standing in the medical profession and their competence in clinical skills, will be evaluated by ABIM, and ABIM's good faith judgment concerning such matters will be final.
+Candidates for Board Certification and Maintenance of Certification agree that their professional qualifications, including their moral and ethical standing in the medical profession and their competence in clinical skills, will be evaluated by ABIM, and ABIM's good faith judgment concerning such matters will be final.

-As of July 2012, the American Board of Internal Medicine considers all residents and subspecialty fellows who have successfully completed the training for initial certification in general internal medicine or any of its subspecialties to be “Board Eligible” in the relevant specialty for a period of 7 years.
-The 7-year period of Board Eligibility shall begin upon the candidate's successful completion of training or July 1, 2012, whichever is later.
+As of July 2012, the American Board of Internal Medicine considers all internal medicine and subspecialist physicians who have met the standards for Board Certification in general internal medicine or any of its subspecialties to be “Board Eligible” in the relevant specialty for a period of 7 years.
+The 7-year period of Board Eligibility shall begin upon the candidate's successful completion of the initial certification requirements in their field or July 1, 2012, whichever is later.
 During the period of Board Eligibility, the candidate may apply for the certifying examination in the relevant specialty.
 If the candidate does not become Board Certified during the 7-year period of Board Eligibility, the candidate will no longer be deemed “Board Eligible” and may no longer represent himself or herself as “Board Eligible.”

 The Board recognizes that extraordinary circumstances - such as military deployment or illness - may prevent a trainee from completing the requirements for Board Certification in the 7-year period of Board Eligibility.
 In such extraordinary cases the candidate may appeal for an extension of the 7-year period.
 Any such appeal will be adjudicated by the Staff Credentials Committee of the Board, and the decision of the Staff Credentials Committee will be the final decision of the Board.Top